A FUNDRAISER from Crosby has raised more than £3,415 for Seafarers UK by taking on a four-hour marathon – as more than 200 laps around his own garden!

 Asbjorn Kops, who is Danish and has lived in Crosby since 2015, is Maersk’s director of Product.
 Maersk is the leading provider of logistics services and the biggest shipping line in the world.

-The father of three, who is 48, took on his own marathon at home on Sunday, April 26, with donations flooding in to his online donations page on Virgin Money Giving.
+The father of three, who is 48, took on his own marathon at home in April, with donations flooding in to his online donations page on Virgin Money Giving.

 He said: “Working at Maersk, we take much interest in the wellbeing of seafarers around the world, and in UK we support the charity organisation Seafarers UK who have been assisting seafarers and their families in UK for over 100 years.